Beetlejuice (entertainer)

-Lester Green (born June 2, 1968), better known as Beetlejuice, is an American entertainer and actor.
+Lester Green (born June 2, 1968), known professionally as Beetlejuice, is an American comedian and actor.
 Green rose to prominence in 1999 due to his appearances on The Howard Stern Show, becoming a member of Stern's Wack Pack.
 He was named the greatest Wack Packer of all time in 2015.
 He has also appeared in such feature films as Bubble Boy (2001) and Scary Movie 2 (2001).

-Personal life
+Early life

+Lester Green was born in Browns Mills, New Jersey, on June 2, 1968.
 Green was born with dwarfism and microcephaly, a condition that caused his small head relative to his small body and an intellectual disability.
-He is the second youngest of six children by his mother Lillie and was raised in the Marion Section of Jersey City, New Jersey.
+He is the second youngest of six children by his mother Lillie and was raised in the Marion Section of Jersey City.

+Career

 Green was discovered in a neighborhood bar by Sean Rooney who became his manager.
-He would go on to become an entertainer and joined Rooney's dwarf tossing company where he was given his nickname because of his resemblance to a character in the movie Beetlejuice (1988).
-Sean Rooney died in 2009 and management of Green's career would fall to his brother, Bobby Rooney.
+He would go on to become an entertainer and joined Rooney's dwarf-tossing company where he was given his nickname because of his resemblance to a character in the movie Beetlejuice (1988).
+Sean Rooney died in 2009 and management of Green's career fell to his brother, Bobby Rooney.

-On the October 2, 2007, broadcast of The Howard Stern Show, Jerry O'Connell revealed that he knew Green while he was growing up.
-O'Connell's mother was Green's special education teacher at PS 31 in Jersey City, New Jersey, and Green was such a good student that he did special work as her "assistant".

-Career

-Early appearances and The Howard Stern Show
+1999–2000: Early appearances and The Howard Stern Show

-Green made his debut on The Howard Stern Show on July 14, 1999, making an appearance with Frank "Third Degree" Burns, another midget, while Rooney was promoting his dwarf tossing business.
+Green made his debut on The Howard Stern Show on July 14, 1999, making an appearance with Frank "Third Degree" Burns, who also has dwarfism, while Rooney was promoting his dwarf-tossing business.
 Stern immediately took a liking to Beetlejuice and saw his potential for stardom, calling him a "once in a lifetime guest".
 Green would go on to make numerous appearances on the show and became one of Stern's most popular guests.
 Despite his popularity, some have been more critical of his appearances on the show due to the belief that Stern exploits developmentally disabled individuals.

 In 2000, Stern was invited to the 17th AVN Awards to receive an honorary exclusive achievement award which he sent Green to receive for him.
 Green gave the acceptance speech with some direction from his manager that had to be stopped due to his lengthy, "incomprehensible rambling".
-That same year he made an appearance on WCW Nitro where, dressed as Superman, he confronted Jeff Jarrett backstage, who then proceeded to hit Green over the head with a guitar after calling Jarrett a "Slap Nut”.
+That same year he made an appearance on WCW Monday Nitro where, dressed as Superman, he confronted Jeff Jarrett backstage, who then proceeded to hit Green over the head with a guitar after calling Jarrett "Slap Nuts”.
 Green then interrupted Jarrett's WCW Championship match before being pummeled by the wrestler in the ring.
-During the 2000 United States Senate election in New York, Green appeared in a "Beetlejuice for Senate" parody campaign ad created for The Howard Stern Show.
-In the ad, Green announced his stances on various subjects such as abortion, taxes, education and drugs.